amgowri/Java/Java/src/javaclass/Object.md

 ```

-## 5. Using single class we can have multiple objects.
+## 5. Using single class ( EmployeeClass ) we can have multiple objects( employee1, employee2, employee3 )

 ```java
 	EmployeeClass employee1 = new EmployeeClass();